-If you were around in the 90s, there were countless made-for-TV movies about young adults battling anorexia, nervosa, bulimia and binge-eating disorder.
+If you were around in the 90s, there were countless made-for-TV movies about young adults battling anorexia nervosa, bulimia nervosa and binge eating disorder.
 While these Lifetime-esque movies brought greater awareness of eating disorders, they focused strictly on young, heterosexual white women.

 For many years, if not decades, eating disorders have been stereotypically associated with Caucasian girls and women.
 And it’s not just these movies that fueled this belief, researchers, health care providers and advocates who are aware of these disorders did too.

-The truth is that eating disorders aren’t just a concern in women, they are nearly as common in men.
+The truth is that eating disorders aren’t just a concern in women, they are nearly as common in boys and men.

 Eating disorders: Not just a feminine problem

 “Eating disorders aren’t a female disease; they are a human disease,” said Adeola Adelayo, MD, a practicing psychiatrist with Banner Behavioral Health Hospital.
 “Unfortunately, most of the research and language we have is focused on women—specifically, Caucasian and upper-class women—yet we know now that eating disorders affect cisgender men and boys as well as males who identify as gay, bisexual and transgender.”

 Today’s cultural pressures to look a certain way, mixed with the stigma that men aren’t affected by eating disorders, can get in the way of men speaking up and asking for help.
 Because of the stigma, the warning signs that someone you know may be struggling can often go overlooked.